A component represents a source file or

 that can be found via

-A system designator is a string or symbol and behaves just like any other component name (including with regard to the case conversion rules for component names).
+A system designator is a system itself, or a string or symbol that behaves just like any other component name (including with regard to the case conversion rules for component names).

 Given a system designator,

 find-systemfinds and returns a system.
 If no system is found, an error of type

 nilis returned if

 To find and update systems,

 *system-definition-search-functions*list, expecting a pathname to be returned, or a system object, from which a pathname may be extracted, and that will be registered.
 The resulting pathname (if any) is loaded if one of the following conditions is true: